oblinger/HookAnchorApp/SYS/Hack/DAT.md

 ## Plan 2024-10

 Make updates directly in DAT-DVC.
-- Assume dat.py is the only file baine
+- Assume dat.py is pulled into our alg2
+- [ ] Use TOML file for location of data folder
+- [ ]

 - fixes: register abstrct class method, use fn doc string
 - [ ] = Juan assesses dat.py & metrics.py (propose edits)